Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Fundraising activities and expenses

-• List of board members and key employees
+• A list of board members and key employees

-• Detailed schedules for specific activities (lobbying, political activities, etc.)
+• Detailed schedules for specific activities (such as lobbying or political activity)

-If a charitable nonprofit fails to file its Form 990 for three consecutive years, its tax-exempt status will be automatically revoked.
-This revocation occurs on the filing due date of the third consecutively missed year.
+Failing to file Form 990 for three consecutive years results in automatic revocation of tax-exempt status, effective on the due date of the third missed filing.

 Unrelated business taxable income (UBTI)